platform-experience/serviceportal-widget-library/pe-summary-data-snippet/Readme.md

 ![](../images/pe-summary-data-snippet.png)

-This widget can be used to quickly obtain a card containing sub sections with data and a sample charts.
+This snippet can be used to quickly obtain a card containing sub sections with data and a sample charts.

 ## Installation